ethdebug/solidity-data-representation/src/locations-detailed.md

 include a return address.
 In addition, if the initial function call (i.e. stackframe) of the EVM stackframe (i.e. message call or creation call) is not a constructor or fallback function, the function selector will be stored on the stack below the first stackframe.
+(Additionally, in Solidity 0.4.20 and later, an extra zero word will appear below that on the stack if you're within a library call.)

 Note that function modifiers and base constructor invocations (whether placed on the constructor or on the contract) do not create new stackframes; these are